Arronk/My-Coding-Journey/LogR2.md

 ### Progress: Delved into the world of hash functions

-Now moving onto hash tables I spent most of the night looking for a suitable hash function as the pset allowed it provided I site my sources.
+Now moving onto hash tables I spent most of the night looking for a suitable hash function as the pset allowed it provided I cite my sources.
 So far I have been trying to pull apart the djb2 hash function. bitwise operators and some cryptic syntax made understanding a little tricky but I think I am starting to under stand how it works in theory but the math is a little beyond me haha.